3dtof/DemoApplications/Common/baseline/README.md

 == Introduction

 'baseline' is an example project based on Voxel SDK.
-It has three major components:
+It has these components:

 Grabber - (grabber.h, grabber.cpp)

 	"Wrapper" class over the Voxel::DepthCamera class.
 It provide basic TOF camera support.

 Basic - (basic.h basic.cpp)

-	Example application-specific class that build on top of Grabber.
-Generally this module and the main.cpp is what should be customized.
+	Example application-specific class built on top of Grabber.
+Generally this class and app.cpp should be customized, while other should left untouched.

 CvDisplay - (cvdisplay.h cvdisplay.cpp)